Pulo Mas (Transjakarta)

-Pulo Mas (formerly spelled as Pulomas) is a Transjakarta bus rapid transit station located on Perintis Kemerdekaan Street, Kelapa Gading Barat, Kelapa Gading, North Jakarta, Indonesia, serving Corridor 2.
+Pulo Mas (formerly spelled as Pulomas) is a Transjakarta bus rapid transit station located on Perintis Kemerdekaan Avenue, Kelapa Gading Barat, Kelapa Gading, North Jakarta, Indonesia, serving Corridor 2.
 It is located within walking distance to Pulomas LRT station on the Southern Line.
 It is named after the streets located around the station.

 History

 The station opened on 15 January 2006 together with the rest of Corridor 2.
 On 3 June 2023, the station was closed for revitalisation works alongside Pasar Rumput, Pancoran, and the two Grogol stations.
 Passengers were advised to use the adjacent Perintis Kemerdekaan and Bermis stations.
 The station reopened on 7 October 2023.

 Building and layout

 After revitalisation works, the new station has a modern design similar to that of Jembatan Gantung station.
 However, the new station is smaller than the old one, featuring just three bus bays on each side as opposed to six that the old station featured.
 Although they are located within walking distance from each other, the BRT station and Pulomas LRT station are not directly connected, and transferring is done by walking on the sidewalk.